jenna-tb-ekwealor/meep_lab/content/post/2025-03-25-threesisters2024/index.md

 date: 2025-03-25T18:15:21-07:00
 ---

-### In our Plant Ecology course this semester, we didn’t just study plants, we studied relationships.
+### In our Plant Ecology course this semester, we didn’t just study plants: we studied relationships.
 Between plants and environment.
 Between species.
 Between people and land.
-Between traditional ecological knowledge and modern science.
+Between traditional ecological knowledge and western science.
-At the heart of it all was a semester-long, class-wide experiment rooted in one of the most enduring examples of sustainable agriculture: the Three Sisters (corn, beans, and squash grown together in polyculture).
-This planting system is more than efficient agriculture, it’s a story of facilitation passed down through generations of Indigenous peoples across the Americas.
-We explored it not only through greenhouse experiments and data collection but through engagement with traditional ecological knowledge (TEK) that is place-based, relational, and rooted in observation and respect.
+We built the class around a semester-long experiment using the Three Sisters planting system: corn, beans, and squash grown together.
+This planting system has long been used by Indigenous peoples across the Americas, especially in the Northeast and Mesoamerica, where it remains an important part of cultural and agricultural traditions.
+We studied it by performing a greenhouse experiment and by reading both western science and about traditional ecological knowledge (TEK), especially through *Braiding Sweetgrass** by Robin Wall Kimmerer.

 <figure>
 <a href="happypoly.png/"><img